calum74/s2/README.md

 * Low level control, setting specific generator parameters
 * Pulse rate function
 * Keeps a proper diary of all activities.
+* Compress program to a given time period.

 Missing features:
 * Reverse lookup.
 This is because the Spooky2 database is encrypted, which I fully respect.